aoc/year2022/day13.rs

 14//! in order.

-15//! * If the first packet is an opening `[` and the second character anything else, then we're
+15//! * If the first packet is an opening `[` and the second character is anything else, then we're

 16//! comparing a number with a list, so *push* the second character back onto the list to check